kbastamow/Project-Online-Shop-Backend-MySQL-Sequelize/README.md

 ***

 ## Multer - investigation ⬆️

-Multer is a node.js middleware for handling multipart/form-data , w used for uploading files.
+Multer is a node.js middleware for handling multipart/form-data, used for uploading files.
 Apart from the [Official documentation](https://www.npmjs.com/package/multer), the following tutorial and related github was helpful: [Youtube: Image / File Upload On Node Sequelize Rest API.](https://www.youtube.com/watch?v=sVYrH166LXM)

 ### ⚒️ Installation
 ```bash